swcarpentry/DEPRECATED-boot-camps/day2-afternoon.rst

 - Exit by pressing "q".

--Save this sorted file to a new file:
+- Save this sorted file to a new file:

 	sort -k 1 mammal_abundance_UW.txt > sorted_mammal_abundance_UW.txt